 Why Rome ?

-Rome had brought my people initially military conquest, rape, pillage, occupation, taxes, but also roads, cities, peace, law, technology, wine, mediterranean life style.
-Worth to look back with interest, awe, but also thoughtfulness of the way empires rise and fall.
-Living in the period of the Great American Empire there are lessons to be learnt from the past.
+Rome brought the people around it initially military conquest, rape, pillage, occupation, taxes, but also roads, cities, peace, law, technology, wine, mediterranean life style.
+And it was followed by the dark ages so that in contrast its achievements are even more impressive.
+Worth to look back with interest, awe, but also thoughtfulness on the way empires rise and fall.
+Living in the period of the Great American Empire, there are lessons to be learnt from the past.

 Why a Webmuseum ?

 Yesterday's propaganda medium were the coins, today's is the web.
-So this internet museum project was a very natural one, marrying Roman past with today.
-I first came across a web site about Traian on coins in the early 1990s (Unfortunately this website disappeared soon afterwards, like so frequent with internet content, and whatever I had downloaded from it got lost in one of those computer crashes that haunt all of us in irregular intervals).
-What an interesting concept it was !
+So this internet museum project was a very natural step, marrying Roman past with today's technology.
+First pioneer websites such as a site about Traian on coins in the early 1990s opened the door to broader concepts such as this web museum (Unfortunately this early website disappeared soon afterwards, so common with digital content, also haunted by hard drive crashes and stolen computers).
+Still, what an interesting concept it was !
 What possibilities to present to a wide audience !
-I decided to do something of my own on the web, taught myself some basic webmaster skills and off I went.
-The birth of the Roman Numismatic Gallery 10 years ago.
+We decided to do something of our own on the web, taught ourselves some basic webmaster skills and off we went.
+The birth of the Roman Numismatic Gallery some 20 years ago.

-I soon realized that contrary to a traditional museum or private collection that has to buy real artefacts for substantial amounts of money, a web museum based on collecting fotos is essentially free of cost beyond the server space, and can reach levels of excellence in content that no individual collection can ever achieve.
-Also - in the age of internet dealers and auctions- the issue of artefacts popping up transiently in some auction and then disappearing again forever turned out to be a major issue for research.
+We soon realized that contrary to a traditional museum or private collection that has to buy real artefacts for substantial amounts of money, a web museum based on collecting fotos is essentially free of cost beyond the server space, and can reach levels of excellence in content that no individual collection can ever achieve.
+Also - in the age of internet dealers and auctions- the issue of artefacts popping up only transiently in some auction website and then disappearing again forever turned out to be a major issue for research.
 Traditional books and auction catalogues stay around so scholars can analyze them over the decades if not centuries, the usual internet auction is on only for a few days.
-So the concept of the Roman Diploma Online mission was born to capture such information.
-A very fruitful collaboration started to better cover the "tsunami" of new diplomas coming to the Western art markets from the Balkans in the past 10 years.
-Texts/Data from some 150 out of only 800 diplomas known to date were secured through this effort.
+So the concept of the Roman Diploma Online was born to capture such epigraphic information.
+A very fruitful collaboration started to capture the texts and images of some 500 out of the only ca. 1200 Roman military diploma fragments known to date.

 And the new sections like the Roman Military Diploma museum as well as the Roman Countermarks museum, and the Roman Military Equipment museum are really museums of their own merit using our platform to reach the interested public and scholars alike.
 More to come I am sure.

-And beyond this website lies the new book project on portraits on Roman coins, which will combine flawless macro coin fotography with detailed analyses of the portrait development of all Romans shown on Roman imperial coinage, planned to be public by end 2011.
+And beyond this website lies the new book project on portraits on Roman coins, which will combine flawless macro coin fotography with detailed analyses of the portrait development of all Romans shown on Roman imperial coinage, planned to be public by 2017.